 Because citrulline eliminates ammonia.

 Ammonia is a waste product of intense exercise, and when it builds up too much it leads to fatigue.
-Citrulline’s ability to remove this ammonia is the reason why you feel like SuperMan when you’ve been taking it for a few weeks.
+Citrulline’s ability to remove this ammonia is the key reason why you’ll feel like SuperMan in the gym a few weeks after you start taking it.
 (2, 3)

-There’s also another benefit from the increased vasodilation I mentioned earlier.
-The widening of blood vessels creates an environment which allows more nutrients to be delivered to working muscles, leading to better performance under exertion.
+Also, the widening of blood vessels creates an environment which allows more nutrients to be delivered to working muscles, leading to better performance under exertion.

-Imagine getting an extra rep on every set you do from now on – those potential gains are nuts!
+Holy f**k!
+Imagine getting an extra rep on almost every set you do from now on.
+Those potential gains are nuts!

-To make things even better, the study mentioned above also found that supplementing with citrulline saw a 40% decrease in muscle soreness, too.
+To make things even better, the study also found that supplementing with citrulline resulted in a 40% decrease in muscle soreness, too.

-Supplement companies often hype up citrulline’s ability to increase our natural production of growth hormone, claiming that this is yet another way citrulline can help with muscle growth, but don’t buy into this one.
+Supplement companies often hype up citrulline’s ability to increase our natural production of growth hormone, claiming that this is yet another way citrulline can help with muscle growth.

-Well, the answer depends on the type of training you’re about to do.
+The answer depends on the type of training you’re doing.

-Meanwhile, l-citrulline is citrulline in its amino acid form.
+Meanwhile, l-citrulline is just regular citrulline in its plain old amino acid form.

-Some people believe that using citrulline in its “pure” form is superior to using CitMal, but others completely dismiss l-citrulline as a poor substitute for CitMal, so who is right?
+Some people believe that using citrulline in its “pure” form is superior to using CitMal, while others completely dismiss l-citrulline as a poor substitute for CitMal, so who is right?